-Here at SP Screens, our security screens and security doors have been built to stand tall.
+Here at SP Screens, our strong security screens and security doors have been built to stand tall.
 They aim to protect your home against potential intruders, forced entry, severe weather, firestorms, and insects, all through the services of our specialised screens and frames.

 They are created without compromise, and designed from top-to-bottom to prevent forced entry and opportunistic theft.
 So it shouldn’t be a surprise that these screens are built from something tough, and designed to be equally impenetrable.

-Designed domestically here in Australia, our security screens have been built in a way that provides security and safety, through both design applications and choice of materials.
+Designed domestically here in Australia, our strong security screens have been built in a way that provides security and safety, through both design applications and choice of materials.

 The Stainless Steel Mesh